dell/csm-docs/content/docs/applicationmobility/use_cases.md

     Using dellctl:
     ```bash
-    dellctl restore get --namespace application-mobility
+    dellctl restore get --namespace dell-csm
     ```

     Using kubectl:
     ```bash

-    kubectl describe restores.mobility.storage.dell.com/restore1 -n application-mobility
+    kubectl describe restores.mobility.storage.dell.com/restore1 -n dell-csm
     ```

 ## Clone an Application
 This example details the steps when an application in namespace `demo1` is cloned from a source cluster to a target cluster in a single operation.
-In this sample, both Application Mobility and Velero are installed in the `application-mobility` namespace.
+In this sample, both Application Mobility and Velero are installed in the `dell-csm` namespace.

-1. If Velero is not installed in the default `velero` namespace and `dellctl` is being used, set this environment variable to the namespace where it is installed:
-    ```bash
-    export VELERO_NAMESPACE=application-mobility
-    ```
 1. Register the target cluster if using `dellctl`
     ```bash